department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ## Prototype - 35 minutes

-**User should be screensharing**
+**User should be screen sharing**

-## First Task: Find the nearest urgent care center near you
+## First Task: Find the nearest VA facility that offers optometry near you

 ## Scenario
-- You've come to the VA website because you need to find the nearest urgent care center near you.
+- You've come to the VA website because you need to find the nearest facility that offers optometry services near you.
 You are currently living in the Washington DC area.

 **Things to watch for**